 The first obvious signs of subsidence are cracks appearing; usually diagonal, wider at the top and often near windows and doors.
 All buildings expand and contract to a degree and not all cracks indicate subsidence.
 Newly built properties and extensions often crack as they ‘settle’ and fine cracks frequently appear on a recently plastered wall as it dries out.

 If you think that your home is at risk of subsidence, keep an eye on old and new cracks – especially those that suddenly appear, are wider than a 10 pence coin and go through brickwork or stone.
-If you’re concerned about subsidence on your property it's advisable to contact a surveyor.
+If you’re concerned about subsidence on your property it's advisable to contact a surveyor for an assessment.